Interdisciplinary Studies B.A.A.S.

 Complete the following:

-Students must be approved for the General Studies Concentration by a committee appointed by the dean of the Division of Exploratory Studies & Academic Success
+Students must be approved for the General Studies Concentration by the dean of the Division of Exploratory Studies & Academic Success

 Total Credits30